-EDG 660N CURRICULUM AND INSTRUCTIONAL 6 sem. hrs.
-STRATEGIES IN THE CONTENT AREA: ADVANCED
+EDG 660NCURRICULUM AND INSTRUCTIONAL STRATEGIES IN THE CONTENT AREA: ADVANCED6 sem. hrs.

 This course is designed to develop the following skills: writing performance objectives, developing and implementing unit and lesson plans, motivating and managing students, using various models of discipline as well as interpersonal styles of communication.
-The focus of the course is the development of the skills necessary for effective planning, implementation and evaluation of instruction
+The focus of the course is the development of the skills necessary for effective planning, implementation and evaluation of instruction.

-EDG 670 SPECIAL TOPICS IN GRADUATE STUDIES 1-6 sem. hrs.
+EDG 670SPECIAL TOPICS IN GRADUATE STUDIES1-6 sem. hrs.